curl/curl/docs/cmdline-opts/interface.md

 # `--interface`

 Perform an operation using a specified interface.
-You can enter interface name, IP address or host name.
+You can enter interface name, IP address or hostname.
 An example could look like:

     curl --interface eth0:1 https://www.example.com/